 In addition to the National Curriculum the school provides a wide range of visits and extra- curricular opportunities plus additional activities which include dance and drama.
 In English children are taught speaking and listening, reading and writing skills.
 We use a wide range of methods and materials for teaching reading including phonics and other excellent strategies.

 Through the curriculum pupils learn the basic skills necessary to succeed in each subject and we use the curriculum to help them develop their personal and social skills.

 Where children have special needs or disability we make provision for them so that they too can flourish.

 We encourage children to be keen, enthusiastic, independent learners and we give them lots of opportunities to develop their inter-personal skills by working and cooperating with others.
 Through the curriculum we build their self-esteem and self-confidence.

 Each year in school builds on the previous year.
 We assess progress and achievement and we regularly report to parents about how well their children are doing.

-If parents or others would like more details about our curriculum in each academic year group we will be pleased to show them the Early Years Foundation Stage Curriculum, National Curriculum Subject Guidelines and our school curriculum schemes of work.
+If parents or others would like more details about our curriculum in each academic year group then please contact the school on 0151 477 8460/1.
+We would be pleased to show you the Early Years Foundation Stage Curriculum, National Curriculum Subject Guidelines and our school curriculum schemes of work.
 Further details can also be found on many of our curriculum and class pages.